An inspiring path, a unique experience

 “INRS helped me learn how to communicate about science in a more effective and intelligible manner according to the target audience.
 The training I received at INRS goes beyond the lab.”

-Lan Huong Tran (PhD Water sciences, 2009)
+Lan Huong Tran (PhD, Water Science, 2009)

-Research associate, INRS
+Research Associate, INRS

-Achref Methenni (PhD Telecommunications, 2018)
+Achref Methenni (PhD, Telecommunications, 2018)

-Wireless Technical Consultant, Rogers Communications
+Wireless technical support consultant, Rogers Communications

 “My research experience at INRS allowed me to fully express my creativity, a strength that helps me move forward in all my projects, bringing innovative ideas and a different perspective to the table.”